Early Nancy (Wurmbea dioica)

-Many of the plants around now have starchy bulbs and roots that have been fattening up over winter, getting ready for Spring’s reproductive frenzy.
-Early Nancy is no exception.
+Many of the plants around now have starchy bulbs and roots that have been fattening up over winter, getting ready for Spring’s reproductive frenzy and Early Nancy is no exception.
 The bulbs have a black covering that is best removed.

 Please be careful this time of year, many orchids and other small plants are around and some are quite rare and endangered.
 Early Nancy isn’t endangered, it’s quite common.